-It is remarkable that when the seeds of Fram Farmers were sown over 50 years ago the founders had the foresight to recognise the benefits which farmers could achieve by pooling their purchasing power.
-Five decades later the concept is even more relevant and Fram Farmers has become the UK’s leading farmer-owned inputs purchasing and crop marketing business.
+It is remarkable that when the seeds of Fram Farmers were sown 60 years ago the founders had the foresight to recognise the benefits which farmers could achieve by pooling their purchasing power.
+Six decades later the concept is even more relevant and Fram Farmers has become the UK’s leading farmer-owned inputs purchasing and crop marketing business.

 The 1960s was a period of burgeoning scientific and commercial advancement in agriculture, which alerted a few farsighted individuals to the adage ‘United we stand, divided we fall’.
 Plant breeding, fertilisers, agrochemicals and mechanisation merged into one great wave, sweeping the industry into uncharted waters which were potentially rich, but certainly not shark-free.